ruby-amqp/rubymarchhare.info/articles/extensions.md

 ---
-title: "Working with RabbitMQ extensions from Ruby with Bunny"
+title: "Working with RabbitMQ extensions from Ruby with Hot Bunnies"
 layout: article
 ---